skyzyx/resume/BUILD.md

 * `.IsSDE` — This is for the Software Engineering and DevTools roles.
 * `.IsTPM` — This is for the PM/TPM roles.

-### ATS

-There is another boolean variable called `.IsATS`.
-Each of the ones above are executed with `.IsATS=true` and `.IsATS=false`.

-The ATS versions of my résumé are simpler, and focus more on keywords and phrases.
-They provide a link for interviewers to download one that has a bit more detail for interviewers.

 ### Steps

 1. Looping over each role, the appropriate templates are executed to produce the Markdown-formatted résumé for that role.